The Su Casa/Lower Eastside Service Center ("LESC")

 Pro Bono Design Project

-The project encompassed most of the first floor, including the reception area, the very large cafeteria/meeting hall/ resident lounge and the entire residential wing comprised of 10 dorm rooms, a nursery and mother's lounge for the Pregnant Women & Infants Program (PWIP).
+This project encompassed most of the first floor of the Su Casa building, including the reception area, the very large cafeteria/meeting hall/ resident lounge and the entire residential wing comprised of 10 dorm rooms, a nursery and mother's lounge for the Pregnant Women & Infants Program (PWIP).

-These cheerfully done new spaces will provide clients for years to come a more joyful and inspiring environment in which to recover from opiate addiction and recalibrate for the life ahead of them.
+These cheerfully done new spaces designed to provide clients for years to come with a more joyful and inspiring environment in which to recover from opiate addiction and recalibrate for the life ahead of them.

 In the fall of 2012, just as the design was being finalized, super-storm Sandy flooded the basement of the Su Casa building and caused over $1.5 million of damage, including the electrical and mechanical infrastructure for the building.
 For some time, it was not clear that Su Casa would survive the financial impact of the disaster.
 The pro bono project went on hiatus for the next several months as Su Casa worked out how they could rebuild for the future, deal with FEMA requirements and other state funding issues.

 At long last, in early 2014, the project was given a green light to recommence, and the five-member design team geared up to top speed.
 The entire project needed to be reviewed, realigned and revised according to new realities, including what cash, materials and labor were actually available and how the project could be delivered before the end of 2014.

 Procurement of the materials and products still outstanding was a major concern and required huge effort – hard choices had to be made and endless emails sent and phone calls made by the design team members.